More Than a Place to Hang Your Hat

 *Furniture configurations may vary by room.

-Prim-Schultz Hall has 62 rooms and is located right next to Patterson Hall.
-Prim-Schultz Hall offers double and triple occupancy rooms with a creek or mountain view.
-All rooms in Prim-Schultz are furnished with up to 4 beds (2 bunk bed sets), 2 desks, 2 chairs, 2 dressers and 2 small drawer units.
-All rooms have a private bathroom, cable hook-up and wireless internet access.
+Prim-Schultz Hall has 62 rooms adjacent to Patterson Hall.
+Rooms are double and triple occupancy with a creek or mountain view.
+All rooms are furnished with up to 4 beds (2 bunk bed sets), 2 desks, 2 chairs, 2 dressers and 2 small drawer units.

-This beautiful residence hall also has two giant student lounges, vending machines, bright and airy study coves, ski-tuning area, a coin-operated laundry facility and an elevator for wheelchair accessibility and personal convenience.
+This beautiful residence hall also has bright and airy study coves, ski-tuning area, and an elevator for wheelchair accessibility and personal convenience.